ux-capture/ux-capture/README.md

     </script>
 ```

-**NOTE**: `UXCapture.startView()` will always replace any previously-started
-view, so be careful to only call it once, before any of the marks are triggered
-within the view markup.
+**NOTE**: `UXCapture.startView()` will throw an error if called while previous view is active, so be careful to only call it once, before any of the marks are triggered within the view markup.

 Each individual zone configuration object contains of zone's `name` that will be
 used as a name of corresponding [W3C UserTiming API `measure`](https://www.w3.org/TR/user-timing/#performancemeasure) and `marks` array of individual event name strings that zone groups together,